baptistemanson/immutable-path/README.md

 # immutable-path
-Immutable path is a simple objects selectors and modifiers applied to the immutability concept.
+Immutable path is a simple micro library providing js object selectors and modifiers.

-The design choices are:
+The design goals are:
-- stick the principle of immutability: modification always return a new instance of the object.
+- stick to immutability: modification always returns a new instance of the object.
-- free optin and optout: no need to wrap all your objects in new classes.
+- free optin and optout: no need to wrap all your plain objects in classes, no init.
-- super lightweight
+- lightweight

 Great for Redux, React.
 It doesn't force you to use any API like Immutable.js.
-You are also free to use any other lib or method, optin or optout per reducer/function/module.
+You are also free to use any other lib or method, optin or optout per reducer/function/module, when you need it.

-Nowadays, the view pulls whatever is needed from the application state.
-Therefore we feel the need to provide selectors on the state as jquery was in its time the selector of the DOM Nodes.

 ## Usage